-b.
+- a.
+Those in leadership positions within the institution shall act at all times in ways that protect academic freedom and respond actively and promptly to reports of interference or reprisal. - b.
 MCU encourages faculty, staff, and students to actively engage in free discussion and inquiry, expressing their professional views in lectures or in seminar discussion groups without fear of attribution.
 At the beginning of each academic year or course of instruction, educational program directors are responsible for informing faculty, staff, and students of the MCU policy to maintain an atmosphere of free and open discussion while also adhering to the principles of non-attribution.

-c.
-Within MCU, academic freedom contributes to the institutional integrity of the University and includes the following principal elements each of which can be pursued without interference or fear of reprisal:

-(1) Freedom to teach and discuss in a learning venue any material or ideas relevant to the course, to include controversial, unusual, or unpopular topics.

-(2) Freedom to conduct research and disseminate findings in scholarly, public, and other venues.

-(3) Freedom to engage in scholarly peer review and critique.

-(4) Freedom to seek changes in academic and institutional policies.

-d.
-Notwithstanding the above, although academic freedom is broadly applicable within MCU, faculty teaching in courses with defined curricula and outcomes are expected to retain the specified assignments, timelines, and outcomes.
+- c.
+Within MCU, academic freedom contributes to the institutional integrity of the University and includes the following principal elements each of which can be pursued without interference or fear of reprisal: - (1) Freedom to teach and discuss in a learning venue any material or ideas relevant to the course, to include controversial, unusual, or unpopular topics. - (2) Freedom to conduct research and disseminate findings in scholarly, public, and other venues. - (3) Freedom to engage in scholarly peer review and critique. - (4) Freedom to seek changes in academic and institutional policies. - d.
+Notwithstanding the above, although academic freedom is broadly applicable within MCU, faculty teaching in courses with defined curricula and outcomes are expected to retain the specified assignments, timelines, and outcomes. - e.

-e.
 Examples of statements that are not protected by the University policy on academic freedom include the denigration of any person's race, color, ethnic group, religious beliefs, sexual orientation, or gender.
 This is not meant to restrict discussions of controversial subjects.
-However, good judgment and discretion must be a guiding standard.

-f.
-Neither MCU nor its individual components shall make any policy or establish any guidelines or SOPs restricting academic freedom beyond the limited constraints described in these regulations.
+Good judgment and discretion, however, must be a guiding standard. - f.
+Neither MCU nor its individual components shall make any policy or establish any guidelines or SOPs restricting academic freedom beyond the limited constraints described in these regulations. - g.

-g.
 Military faculty and students are limited in the manner in which they may publicly criticize senior officials.
-However, as an academic institution, MCU recognizes and encourages full and open discussion and debate of any policies within the classroom and under the umbrella of non-attribution, so long as such criticism and debate is done in a professional manner.

-h.
-Faculty and staff members may not be separated for exhibiting academic freedom and candor in written, oral, and other products, provided the provisions of references (c) and (d) are followed.
+Nevertheless, as an academic institution, MCU recognizes and encourages full and open discussion and debate of any policies within the classroom and under the umbrella of non-attribution, so long as such criticism and debate are done in a professional manner. - h.
+Faculty and staff members may not be separated for exhibiting academic freedom and candor in written, oral, and other products, provided the provisions of references (c) and (d) are followed. - i.

-i.
 Contract support is an integral part of MCU's instructional, research, and curriculum development capacity.
 The applicability of academic freedom and non-attribution policies to contractors supporting MCU is dependent on the details of each contract.
-To the extent possible under regulations, contracts should be written to reference this policy with regard to contractors supporting instructional, research, and/or curriculum development services.
+To the extent possible under regulations, contracts should be written to reference this policy with regard to contractors supporting instructional, research, or curriculum development services.